Sizan2408/Portfolio/README.md

 # Sahanur Asif Sizan- Portfolio
 ## About
-I’m Sizan, currently completing my Bachelor degree in Accounting.
-I also have a strong analytical background in data science, which has helped me build a solid foundation in data calculation.
-I’m passionate about leveraging data to uncover meaningful insights, and I’m excited to apply my technical and analytical skills in the data science field as an entry-level data specialist.
+I’m Sizan, a Bachelor’s graduate in Accounting with a strong analytical foundation in data science.
+I am passionate about leveraging data to uncover meaningful insights and am eager to apply my technical and analytical skills as an entry-level data specialist.

-Throughout my studies, I’ve developed a keen eye for identifying patterns and trends in complex data sets.
-Additionally, I have gained experience in laboratory techniques, data management, statistical analysis, and am also proficient in data analysis tools such as Power BI, QuickBooks, and am learning German for broader international engagement.
+During my studies, I have developed expertise in identifying patterns and trends in complex datasets, along with hands-on experience in data management, statistical analysis, and laboratory techniques.
+I am proficient in Power BI, QuickBooks, and continuously expanding my skills, including learning German to enhance international engagement.

-In my free time, I’m always exploring new data analysis tools and techniques to further my knowledge.
-The thrill of discovering new insights and solving complex problems drives me, and I enjoy both team collaborations and independent work.
+In my free time, I explore new data analysis tools and methodologies to deepen my knowledge.
+I thrive on discovering insights, solving complex problems, and enjoy both collaborative team projects and independent work.

+This repository serves as a platform to showcase my skills, share projects, and track my progress in Data Analytics and Data Science

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.